BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

         <b>"Poverty traps"</b>
         <p>
             The long-observed economic phenomenon of a spiral into destitution that can happen below a certain level of wealth.⁸
-            Your car broke down and you can't afford to fix it, so you can't drive to work.
+            Your car broke down and you can't afford to fix it, so you can't drive to your job.
 Choosing between food and medicine.
             Your problems compound.
 Finland again.
         </p>
     </li>